 This could be one of the rarest game boxes that you’ll ever set your eyes on – we’re kicking this list off with a bang!

-Both Exertainment Mountain Bike Rally and Speed Racer sell for a pretty penny on their own, but it’s the combo pack that really gets collector’s juices flowing.
+Both Exertainment Mountain Bike Rally and Speed Racer sell for a pretty penny on their own, but it’s the combo pack that really gets collector’s juices flowing, with a boxed copy fetching $15,993 back in November 2022.

 It’s unsure as to whether this combo pack ever saw physical distribution in shops.
 It was designed to be used with the LifeFitness Bike Unit.
 Think of it as an early gimmick that probably jogged the idea for the Wii Fit in later years.